Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 If you do any replacement work on your plumbing, double check the job the next day, a week later, a month later to make sure that no leaks develop.

 Label the parts of the electrical and plumbing systems that lurk in your basement.
 Identify each fuse or circuit breaker, hot and cold water shutoffs, heating system controls, gas and water meters, and drain clean-out access covers.
-Use adhesive stickers or tags on strings.
-For those items that don't lend themselves to labeling, sketch a rough map and post it on the back of the basement door.

 This is a guide about keeping a toilet from overflowing.
 A few simple steps can help you prevent the disastrous toilet overflow event.